Implement reboot into installer

 Interesting idea might be to kexec/reboot into PXELinux directly and continue from there the traditional way or maybe reboot into iPXE or Grub2 if PXELinux does not work.
 This could solve the media issue, but there might be hardware compatibility issues.

-#2 Updated by Benjamin Papillon almost 2 years ago
+#2 Updated by Benjamin Papillon about 2 years ago

 Later on it could be interesting to kexec directly to iso images.
 This would allow to install other operating systems such as *BSD.